-24.4 What happens when a node goes down
+24.3 What happens when a node goes down?

-Once a node is gone (e.g. crashes) and since data in each node has a backup in other nodes:
+Once a node is gone (crashes), the following happens since data in each node has a backup in other nodes.

 - First, the backups in other nodes are restored. - Then, data from these restored backups are recovered. - And finally, backups for these recovered data are formed.